Coronavirus outbreak: India records new spike in COVID-19 with over 9,000 cases in a day

 New Delhi, June 05: The number of COVID-19 cases in India has seen a spike in the last few days, since the government announced relaxation in nationwide lockdown.
 On Friday, according to the Health Ministry, 9,851 new cases were recorded in the last 24 hours.

 Though the country's average rate of infection is not very high - 6.67 per 100 - the situation can be seen being worst in Maharashtra due to COVID-19.
-According to Indian Council of Medical Research (ICMR) data, the country's average of new coronavirus cases is 6.67 per 100.
+According to the Indian Council of Medical Research (ICMR) data, the country's average of new coronavirus cases is 6.67 per 100.
 But in Maharashtra, this number is 16.

 Apart from Maharashtra, Delhi, Tamil Nadu, Haryana, Gujarat, Tripura and Bihar also witnessed a massive caseload than the national average.